-Mr. Diamond is also a Director of Whitecastle Investments Ltd. and is actively involved in a number of community organizations.
+Mr. Diamond was appointed the Chair of Waterfront Toronto in 2019, is currently the Director of Whitecastle Investments Ltd., and is actively involved in a number of community organizations.
 He currently sits on the Board of Directors of Sunnybrook Hospital, the Partnership to Advance Youth Employment (PAYE), Advisory Council of the Board of Trade and Jewish Federation of Toronto.
-Mr. Diamond has also served as Vice-Chair for the LCBO and was co-Chair of the 2014 United Jewish Appeal [UJA] Campaign.
+Mr. Diamond has also served as Vice-Chair for the Liquor Control Board of Ontario and was Co-Chair of the 2014 United Jewish Appeal [UJA] Campaign.

-With over 28 years of land development experience, over the course of his career Bob has led teams in securing municipal approvals for over 60 major land development projects in the GTA, working with some of the industry’s foremost developers.
+With extensive land development experience, over the course of his career Bob has led teams in securing municipal approvals for over 60 major land development projects in the GTA, working with some of the industry’s foremost developers.

-In his commitment to social and professional responsibility, Bob has served on various industry land development committees, including the Board of Trade Development Committee, Board of Directors of the Home Builders’ Association (now BILD), and the Mayor’s Roundtable for the Environment.
-Bob is Co-Chair of Unity Charity’s Strategic Partnerships Committee, an organization that empowers at-risk youth through the arts.
-Bob created and implemented the student apprenticeship program for Ryerson University’s School of Urban and Regional Planning, to assist students in gaining workforce experience in the Planning industry.
+In his commitment to social and professional responsibility, Bob has served on various industry land development committees, including the Board of Trade Development Committee, Board of Directors Building and Land Development Industry (BILD), and a Board member of Urban Land Institute.
+Bob is also a member of Unity Charity’s Strategic Partnerships Committee, an organization that empowers at-risk youth through the arts.
+Most recently Bob joined the Hold ‘Em for Life Charity as Co-Chair for 2020, a non-profit organization that has raised over $31 million to fund cancer research and other initiatives.
+Bob is also the co-creator of a student apprenticeship program at Ryerson University’s School of Urban and Regional Planning, to assist students in gaining workforce experience in the Development Industry.

 David joined DiamondCorp in 2019 as Chief Financial Officer.